David Ray Griffin: Statements and publications on the September 11 attacks

 In his next book, Christian Faith and the Truth Behind 9/11: A Call to Reflection and Action (2006), he summarizes some of what he believes is evidence for government complicity and reflects on its implications for Christians.
 The Presbyterian Publishing Corporation, publishers of the book, described Griffin as being a distinguished theologian and praised the book's religious content, but said, "The board believes the conspiracy theory is spurious and based on questionable research."

 In 2006, Griffin, along with Peter Dale Scott, edited 9/11 and the American Empire: Intellectuals Speak Out, a collection of essays including Steven Jones' paper Why Indeed Did The World Trade Center Towers Collapse?.
 Debunking 9/11 Debunking (2007) disputes at the rhetorical level the debunking of 9/11 conspiracy theories in such venues such as Popular Mechanics.
 In 9/11 Contradictions: An Open Letter to Congress and the Press (2008), he presents chapters on 25 alleged contradictions involving elements of the "accepted story" of 9/11 and calls for Congress and the press to investigate and resolve them.

 Griffin delivered several lectures and was interviewed by Alex Jones on his radio show featuring 9/11 conspiracy theories.
 A lecture entitled 9/11 and American Empire: How should religious people respond?, delivered on April 18, 2005, at the University of Wisconsin–Madison, was aired by C-SPAN.
-At the end of one of his lectures entitled 9/11: The Myth and the Reality Griffin was asked why a theologian would take such an interest in 9/11, to which he replied: "If 9/11 is not a religious issue, then I don't know what is."
+At the end of one of his lectures entitled 9/11: The Myth and the Reality Griffin was asked why a theologian would be one of the primary speakers for the cause (of questioning the official version of events), and was asked to explain whether he saw any religious or spiritual implications of 9/11, to which he replied: "If the religions of the world are correct ... the Divine cares about ... the long-term good of the world ...
+And wouldn't want ... nuclear wars that would decimate all life on the planet, wouldn't want global warming to continue ... so I'm convinced that this administration ... is the most dangerous administration we've ever had for the future of this country and the future of the world, and if trying to save god's planet is not a religious issue, I wouldn't know what was."

 In a review published in The Nation, former Central Intelligence Agency agent Robert Baer dismissed the gist of Griffin's writings as one in a long line of conspiracy theories about national tragedies but stated that the Bush administration had created a climate of secrecy and mistrust that helped generate such explanations.
 In the review, Baer said:

 As more facts emerge about September 11, many of Griffin's questions should be answered, but his suspicions will never be put to rest as long as the Bush Administration refuses to explain why it dragged this country into the most senseless war in its history.
 Until then, otherwise reasonable Americans will believe the Bush Administration benefited from 9/11, and there will always be a question about what really happened on that day.